SamanFekri/QouteOfDay/README.md

-### 📅 Sunday, 03 March, 2024
+### 📅 Monday, 04 March, 2024
 ------
 ### Events
 ------
-As of my last update, specific events occurring on March 3rd in any given year in the USA can vary widely.
-Here are a few types of events that might happen on March 3rd:

-- **National Observances:**
-  - National Anthem Day: March 3rd marks the day when "The Star-Spangled Banner" was adopted as the United States' national anthem in 1931.
-  - National I Want You to be Happy Day: A day encouraging people to
+- **National Grammar Day**: Established by Martha Brockenbrough, founder of the Society for the Promotion of Good Grammar, National Grammar Day is celebrated on March 4th in the United States.
+The day promotes awareness and understanding of proper grammar.

+Please note that the specific events can vary year by year, and there might be other local events, fundraisers, or celebrations that occur on March 4th in various places across the United States.
+For the most current and detailed list of events,
 ### Positive Qoute
 ------
-"Every morning brings new potential, but it's up to us to make something of it. 🌅✨ Embrace the day with an open heart and a brave soul, for happiness is a journey, not a destination. 😊🚀"
+"Every sunrise 🌅 is a new chapter in your story waiting to be written. 🖋️ Embrace the possibilities and shine bright! ✨"